Please help us by making a tax-deductible donation

 June Newsletter: New Media Rights defends consumers by opposing AT&T T-mobile merger

 Please DONATE to us as an important way of supporting NMR pro-bono legal assistance, advocacy and educational resources!
-We want to continue defending your consumer and digital rights at California and national agencies such as the CPUC and FCCi, your donations make this possible.
+We want to continue defending your consumer and digital rights at California and national agencies such as the CPUC and FCC, your donations make this possible.

 New Media Rights files Petition to Deny the AT&T - T-mobile Merger at the FCC